 Key nutrients drive thyroid hormone production.
-Because the thyroid gland is highly nutrient-dependent, poor nutritional status is one of the root causes of thyroid dysfunction.
-Nutrient deficiencies can worsen symptoms or prevent thyroid medication from doing its job.
+Because the thyroid gland is highly nutrient-dependent, poor nutritional status may contribute to thyroid dysfunction or worsen symptoms.

 So, how to know which supplements can benefit your health?
 How do you know how much to take?
-Is more better?
 How do you know you are getting a quality supplement?
 Can you cause yourself harm?

-The world of supplements is pretty complicated, and many options are more hype than science.
-It can be tough to decide if you need a supplement and what that supplement should contain.
+The world of supplements may feel overwhelming, and many options are more hype than science.
+It can be tough to decide if you need a thyroid supplement and what that supplement should contain.

 The Food and Drug Administration (FDA) regulates dietary ingredients and dietary supplements.
 The FDA's regulation of supplements bases itself on the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 The definition of a dietary ingredient is a vitamin, minerals, herb, amino acid, or any other substance naturally found in foods that can supplement the diet by increasing intake.
 Supplement makers cannot make any claims regarding their supplement's ability to "treat, diagnose, prevent or cure any disease."

 Many years ago, iodine was added to salt (iodized salt) to ensure everyone got enough iodine.
-However, with so many people reducing their salt intake, now some may need to supplement iodine through diet or supplements.
+Even if you limit your salt intake, there are other great sources that most people get their iodine source.
 Fish, dairy products, poultry, eggs, kelp, and other seaweeds are excellent sources of iodine.

 Selenium supports thyroid hormone synthesis.
 The thyroid gland primarily makes the inactive hormone T4, but our tissues can only use the active hormone T3.
 These tissues include the brain, bones, kidney, mitochondria, muscles, skin, heart, hair, gut, and liver.
 So, T4 needs to convert into T3 in our tissues.
 This conversion from T4 to T3 requires an enzyme that requires selenium.